 - Invite the Lord to be a part of the things that you enjoy.
 Sometimes we forget that God cares about every aspect of our lives – not just the “spiritual” things like church or Bible study.
-But listen – if it matters to you, it matters to Him.
-So as you begin an activity that you enjoy – any activity – why not take a moment to invite Him to come along?
+Listen, if it matters to you, it matters to Him.
+So, as you begin an activity that you enjoy – any activity – why not take a moment to invite Him to come along?

 For years now, my son and I have a custom that, as we get close to the ball field, one of us will pray and acknowledge the Lord’s presence with us.
 We ask that He keep participants safe and that He receive the honor in all that takes place, whether we win or lose.